edwinsyarief/mipix/docs/introduction.md

 Here are the two key points you really have to engrave in your soul:
 - The canvas you receive on `Draw()` represents pixels 1-to-1.
 Your pixel art must be drawn directly to the canvas, in its original size.
 Forget about display scaling factors and projections... *Just draw your pixel art*.
 - The canvas you receive on `Draw()` does *not* always have the same size, and it does *not* necessarily match the resolution you set for your game with `mipix.SetResolution(W, H)`.
 This can happen due to zoom effects (which mipix handles internally), but also something as simple as moving around.
 For example: even if your resolution is 128x72, if you move around in any direction you might have to render half a pixel for one of the borders of the canvas and another half for the opposite one.
-In any case, you should not be thinking about "render my WxH canvas", but "render all the logical area requested by mipix" instead.
+In these cases, even without zoom, mipix would ask you to draw a 129x72, 128x73 or 129x73 area.
+In conclusion: you should not be thinking about "render my WxH canvas", but "render all the logical area requested by mipix" instead (which is given by `mipix.Camera().Area()`).
 - You can still render *some* elements at decimal positions and in high resolution, but we will touch on that later.

 Summarizing: draw things one-to-one, don't assume a specific canvas resolution, draw the area that mipix asks you to.